ream88/homebridge-daikin/README.md

 # homebridge-esp8266-example

-This is an example for building custom HomeKit appliances using [Homebridge](https://homebridge.io) and ESP8266-based microcontrollers.
+This is an example for building custom HomeKit appliances using [Homebridge](https://homebridge.io) and ESP8266-based micro-controllers.

 ## [sketch](/sketch)

-This is an Arduino sketch for any ESP8266-based microcontroller which allows the built-in LED to be toggled on and off via a simple HTTP API:
+This is an Arduino sketch for any ESP8266-based micro-controller which allows the built-in LED to be toggled on and off via a simple HTTP API:

 ```
 curl http://10.0.0.34